Alfred Loisy: Pope Pius X

 Cardinal Sarto became Pope Pius X on 4 August 1903.
 On 1 October, Loisy published three new books, Autour d'un petit livre, Le Quatrième Évangile and Le Discours sur la Montagne (a fragment of a proposed enlarged commentary on the Synoptic Gospels).
 Autour consists of seven letters on different topics addressed to church leaders and friends.
 Urged by the Parisian Archbishop Cardinal Richard, Pius X transferred the scrutiny of Loisy's books, started under Leo XIII in 1901 under the Congregation of the Index, to the Holy Office.
-By 23 December 1903, the Congretation censured Loisy's main exegetical works: Religion d'Israël, L'Évangile et l'Église, Études évangéliques, Autour d'un petit livre and Le Quatrième Évangile.
+By 23 December 1903, the Congregation censured Loisy's main exegetical works: Religion d'Israël, L'Évangile et l'Église, Études évangéliques, Autour d'un petit livre and Le Quatrième Évangile.

 Condemnation

 On 12 January 1904 Loisy wrote to the Vatican Secretary of State, Cardinal Merry del Val, that he received the condemnation with respect, and condemned whatever might be reprehensible in his books, whilst reserving the rights of his conscience and his opinions as an historian.
 The Holy See was not satisfied, and Loisy sent three further declarations; the last, dispatched on 17 March, was addressed to the pope himself, and remained unanswered.
 At the end of March, Loisy gave up his lectureship, as he declared, on his own initiative.
 In April 1907 he returned to his native Lorraine, to his relatives in Ceffonds near Montier-en-Der.

 In 1904 the Holy Office began to compile a syllabus of errors in the works of Loisy.
 Due to ongoing internal resistance, especially from the Master of the Sacred Palace, the papal theologian Alberto Lepidi, this syllabus was published only in July 1907 as the decree Lamentabili sane exitu (or "A Lamentable Departure Indeed"); it condemned sixty-five propositions from the field of biblical interpretation and the history of dogma.
 They concerned the nature of the church, revelation, biblical exegesis, the sacraments, and the divinity of Christ.
-This was followed a year later by the encyclical Pascendi dominici gregis ("Feeding the Lord's Flock"), which characterized modernism as the "synthesis of all heresies".
+This was soon followed by the encyclical Pascendi dominici gregis ("Feeding the Lord's Flock"), which characterized modernism as the "synthesis of all heresies".
 The documents made Loisy realise that there was no hope for reconciliation of his views with official Catholic doctrine.
 He made a comparative study of the papal documents to show the condemned propositions in his own writings.
-He also asserted as true various of his earlier New Testament interpretations, which previously he had formulated in conditional form.
+He also asserted as true many of his earlier New Testament interpretations, which previously he had formulated in conditional form.
 In his diary he wrote: